1,000+ Opportunities

 We are deeply grateful for our nonprofit partners, funder peers, and local leaders who share this belief and who work resolutely to embrace and elevate all residents of Silicon Valley.
 Board President & Trustee Board President & Interim CEO

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations serving low-income residents with a proven track record and strong organizational infrastructure.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations serving low-income residents with a proven track record and strong organizational infrastructure.
+Confirm the full requirements in the official notice before applying.